-Replace the following tokens as per the description provided:
+Replace the following tokens as described below:

-<MySql_Database> : Name of MySQL database created in ATTUNITY CloudBeam EC2 instance. (refer to Section 4.4.7: Create MySQL Database in the Deployment Guide — Part 1 of Project 1)
+<MySql_Database> : Replace with MySQL database name.
+Refer to Section 4.4.7: Create MySQL Database in the Deployment Guide — Part 1 of Project 1

-<MySql_Password>: Password of MySQL 5.5 instance created in ATTUNITY CloudBeam EC2 instance. (refer to Section 4.4.5: Install MySQL 5.5 in the Deployment Guide — Part 1 of Project 1)
+<MySql_Password>: Replace with the password of MySQL 5.5 Refer to Section 4.4.5: Install MySQL 5.5 in the Deployment Guide — Part 1 of Project 1

-<CloudBeam_Public_IP>: Enter the Public IP of ATTUNITY CloudBeam EC2 instance created in Section 4.4.1.
+<CloudBeam_Public_IP>: Replace with the Public IP of ATTUNITY CloudBeam EC2 instance.Refer to Section 4.4.1.
 Launch ATTUNITY CloudBeam Instance in the Deployment Guide — Part 1 of Project 1.

-<MySQL_Port>: Enter the MySQL port number.
+<MySQL_Port>: Replace with the MySQL port number.
 By default, it is 3306.
 Use the default 3306 if you have not changed it explicitly.

 Replace the token <CloudBeam_Public_IP> present in Cloudbeam slave application properties section with the Public IP of the ATTUNITY CloudBeam EC2 instance you created in Section 4.4.1.
 Launch ATTUNITY CloudBeam Instance in the Deployment Guide — Part 1 of Project 1.